aramshiva/nomen/README.md

 ## Features

-- **Name Search**: Look up historical data for any name and gender combination
+- Name Search Look up historical data for any name and gender combination
 - **Trend Visualization**: Interactive charts showing name popularity over time
 - **Popular Names**: Browse the most popular names by year or across all time
 - **Data Table**: View detailed frequency data for each name by year